mono/website/archived/accessibility_team_meetings_2008_may_15.md

     mgorse: was there anything else you wanted to bring up about the Linux Foundation?
     <mgorse> calvin: no
     <calvin> ok, then I'm going to officially end the meeting
-    --- calvin has changed the topic to: http://www.mono-project.com/Accessibility
+    --- calvin has changed the topic to: Accessibility
     <calvin> Thanks everyone